 About / Bio

 I am a PhD candidate in the Computer Science Department at the University of California, Davis, being advised by Prof. Prasant Mohapatra.
-My research primarily focuses on improving Machine Learning (ML) models to further facilitate their adoption into society by analyzing model robustness along two dimensions: (i) adversarial robustness (adversarial attacks/defenses against learning models) and (ii) social robustness (fair machine learning and trustworthy AI).
+My research primarily focuses on improving Machine Learning (ML) models to further facilitate their adoption into society by analyzing and improving model robustness along two dimensions: (i) adversarial robustness (adversarial attacks/defenses against learning models) and (ii) social robustness (fair machine learning and trustworthy AI).

 I am also interested in other applied problems such as (i) designing learning based debiasing interventions for social media platforms (YouTube/Twitter, among others) and (ii) ML based approaches for improving networked systems.
 I am also the author of the Tensorflex framework (NeurIPS 2018 presented paper link).
-From time to time, I write technical articles on my blog, so if interested do have a look here.

 9/17/2021: Our survey paper on fairness in clustering was accepted for publication in IEEE Access [pdf]